What are the Ideal Weather Conditions for Rendering?

 Cold weather means that the render may not dry out fast enough.
 If this is the case, the render may retain moisture for too long and thus become susceptible to damage from this trapped moisture.

-Using a Render Accelerator in the colder weather is also excellent if you are installing our Silicone Silicate, Silicone or Acrylic Renders.
-Simply mix in 100ml of Render Accelerator per 25kg bucket of render and you can gain faster drying times, reduced cracking and water retention in the winter.
+When applying Silicone or Acrylic Renders in colder weather, Render Accelerator is excellent for speeding up drying times.
+Simply mix in 100ml of Render Accelerator per 25kg bucket of render.
+You can gain faster drying times, reduced cracking and water retention in the winter.

 When it comes to the basecoat layer, the Winter Adhesive has been specifically designed for use in colder temperatures when the weather conditions are not ideal – it can be used even down to zero degrees.
-When you use the Winter Adhesive, you are ensuring that you have a strong and crack-free surface onto which you can apply your thin coat renders.
+When you use Winter Adhesive, you are ensuring that you have a strong and crack-free surface.
 By doing this, you increase your chances of achieving a great finish – even when the weather is not ideal!